World Bank staff object to Brazilian nominee over racial comments

 Weintraub is under investigation by Brazil's federal audit court on questions of whether he traveled to the United States on a diplomatic passport after leaving office.

-(Reporting by Anthony Boadle; Writing by Jake Spring; Editing by Cynthia Osterman)
+(Reporting by Anthony Boadle; Writing by Jake Spring; Editing by Cynthia Osterman and Leslie Adler)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.